RackPing/api_client_samples/Docker/README.md

 ### Prerequisites

-* Docker
+* Docker (tested on Mac OS X and linux)

 ### Installing

-See `make.sh` for various docker commands:
+See `make.sh` for various docker commands including:

+* Click on the green Github "Code" button, then "Download zip" to download the complete source code for all languages.
+* unzip and cd to the Docker folder and run the following commands:

 ```
+vi env.list
+# don't forget the dot at the end:
 sudo docker build -t rackping_api:latest .
 docker images
 ```